12 Quick but Essential Tips for Disney on Ice with Kids

 8. Book a Character Experience.

 Disney on Ice sometimes offers an optional Character Experience for an additional charge.
-The preshow add-on includes a dance party, crafting, and interactive time with Disney characters.
-For 2023, enhance your Disney on Ice experience with this extra offering at Into the Magic and Road Trip Adventures.
+The preshow add-on includes a dance party, crafting, and interactive time with some favorite Disney friends.
+For 2024, enhance your Disney on Ice experience with this extra offering at Frozen & Encanto and Magic in the Stars.

 Goldfish cracker snacks